fukurosan/Jhaystack/docs/comparison.md

 ---

-Jhaystack currently comes with the following comparison strategies builtin:
+Jhaystack currently comes with the following comparison strategies built in:

 > ## BITAP (default)
 - **Case Sensitive**: `false`